plass is a password manager. Every

 encrypted file somewhere inside ~/.password-store

 which is managed with the got(1) version control system to keep track of changes, recovery

 The options are as follows:

 - Display usage information and exit immediately.

 The following commands are available:

 - Decrypt and print the content of entries in the given order.

-- Print the entries of the store one per line, optionally filtered by pattern.
+- Print the entries of the store one per line, optionally filtered by the case-insensitive extended regular expression pattern.

 - Rename a password entry, doesn't work with directories. from must exist and to mustn't.

 - Remove the given entries from the store.